What is the link between collagen and sleep?

 Introduction

-And if the secret to deep and restorative sleep lay in your wellness routine?
+What if the secret to deep and restorative sleep was in your wellness routine?

-Collagen, much more than a beauty ally, plays a still unknown role in sleep quality.
-Thanks to the natural presence of glycine, an amino acid with soothing properties, it acts directly on the mechanisms of nighttime rest.
+Collagen, much more than a beauty ally, plays a still little-known role in sleep quality.
+Thanks to the natural presence of glycine, an amino acid with soothing properties, it acts directly on the mechanisms of nocturnal rest.

-Increasingly popular, marine collagen dietary supplements are now establishing themselves as true supports for rebalancing restless nights, promoting falling asleep, and extending phases of deep sleep.
+Increasingly popular, marine collagen-based dietary supplements are now established as genuine supports to rebalance restless nights, promote falling asleep, and extend deep sleep phases.

 Discover how this structural protein can transform your nights... and awaken your vitality ✨